sherfert/ilift-gadgeteer/Documentation/README.txt

 1. Starting the REST Service

-	1.1 Go to the /ilift-webservice directory and execute the following command:
+	1.1 Go to the /ilift-webservices directory, where you can find an eclipse projcet, and execute the following command:

 		mvn clean compile assembly:single